Rosa Maria Rössler: Turkey years

 Rössler was so meticulous in translating medical texts from German into Turkish that she collaborated with physicians from other medical fields in this respect as well.
 Prof. Dr. Erich Frank was one of those who asked her for help.
 Frank was a name that gained worldwide attention as the first person to develop oral medication for diabetes.
 The book "Pathology of Carbohydrate Metabolism" was to be published in German in Switzerland in 1949.
 Dr. Rössler also worked on the design of this book and in the same year she also ensured that the book was published in Turkish.
 Hüsrev Hatemi, an endocrinologist known academically in Turkey, conveys the importance of this book as follows: This study considers the physiopathology of diabetes from a very rational point of view.
 Even if it has been more than 50 years since its first publication, it still retains its value.

 In July 1947, due to the intensification of cooperation between Frank and Rössler, their joint work, which was several days a week with the permission of the Decanery, became fully operational.
 Rössler was now a full-time employee at the Internal Medicine Clinic.

 In 1951, Rössler published a book in Turkish by her former chief Scwartz, this time about his main branch of pathology; "General and Special Histopathology".

-In Turkey, which was on the verge of war, Rösler was an Austrian at that time, but she had to work with a German passport.
+In Turkey, which was on the verge of war, Rösler remained an Austrian at that time, and she had to work with a German passport.
 In 1940 and 1944, Rössler applied for Turkish citizenship, but her efforts were inconclusive.
-Rössler worked at rather low salaries at that times.
-In order to get a raise, Schwartz wrote a letter to the deanery describing her as “...
+Rössler worked at rather low salaries at that time.
+To get a raise, Schwartz wrote a letter to the deanery describing her as “...
 Dr. Rossler deserves a small salary increase because of her skills, hard work and talent and respectability.The faculty complied with this request.
-During this period, Rössler continued to send help to her older sister Rosa Miller and sister Inge Fuchs in Salzburg, although she received little salary.
+During this period, Rössler continued to send help to her older sister Rosa Miller and sister Inge Fuchs in Salzburg, even while she received little salary.

 Recent years

 On April 4, 1951, Rössler was finally granted Turkish citizenship.

-Apart from the information in the university archives, there is no very detailed data on Rössler's life.
-It is seen that she was 33 years old when she came to Turkey and that she was divorced.
+Apart from the information in the university archives, there is little detailed data on Rössler's life.
+It seems that she was 33 years old when she came to Turkey and that she was divorced.
 She spent 11 years in Turkey, including the war years.
 There are contributions made by Turkish medicine during the modernization period with its selfless work.
-However, besides the great scientists of the period, it is also a fact that her name remains uninspired.
+However, besides the great scientists of the period, it is also a fact that her name remains relatively unknown.
 It is noteworthy that while it is possible for her to continue her working life as a scientist in Turkey, where she started as an assistant, she turned to medical translations and took the lead in this field.

-She died at a young age in 1954 due to an illness.
+She died at a young age in 1954 due to an illness, having lived alone for 20 years.